Legal Advice for Compensation Insurance Claims & TPD Payouts

 Making a common law claim for a public liability injury or another type of personal injury claim begins with a letter of demand to the negligent party.
 This communication lets the defendant respond and notify their insurance company of the legal action.

-When the defendant can’t provide a valid defence, your personal injury lawyer will lodge legal proceedings with the District Court of Queensland.
+When the defendant can’t provide a valid defence, a personal injury lawyer can lodge legal proceedings with the District Court of Queensland.

-You do not need to worry about legal costs, as Splatt Lawyers are 100% No Win, No Fee lawyers, which means there is nothing to pay until we win your case.
+Splatt Lawyers is a 100% No Win, No Fee law firm, meaning there is nothing to pay until you win.

 1. Compensation for Workplace Negligence